Deepthi-hp-rao/CICD-pipeline/README.md

 # CICD-pipeline

-CICD pipeline for python application using AWS(only for EC2 instance), Github, Jenkins, Docker, Kubernetes, Sonarqube etc
+CICD pipeline for python application using AWS(only for EC2 instance), Github, Jenkins, Docker, Kubernetes, ansible, Sonarqube etc